Xyntopia/pydoxtools/docs/document.md

 ### image_dpi

-The dpi when rendering the document
+The dpi when rendering the document.
+The standard image generation resolution is set to 216 dpi for pdfs as we want to have sufficient DPI for downstram OCR tasks (e.g. table extraction)

 Can be called using: